afiqiqmal/SharedChamber/README.md

 String dec = concealCrypto.deObscure(cipher); //decrypt
 Log.d("Display", cipher+" ===== "+dec);

-//special case for files
-concealCrypto.obscureFile(File file,boolean deleteOldFile);
+//special case for files and images concealCrypto.obscureFile(File file,boolean deleteOldFile);
 concealCrypto.deObscureFile(File file,boolean deleteOldFile);

-//for images coming soon
+// 1-parameter is original location of file..it will move to other location set as in initialization

 ```